Enchanter skipper convicted of 2009 Maritime NZ charge

 Goodhew was among those fined $2000, plus costs.

+"As part of this, Maritime NZ will look at historical information that may assist."

-His mother, June Goodhew, told the Herald he was in the sea for four hours on Sunday night before he was rescued.
+Goodhew's mother, June, told the Herald he was in the sea for four hours on Sunday night before he was rescued.

 "Lance told me the wave was over 30 feet," his mother said.